panas007/Docker-Web-Application/README.md

 - http://localhost:3005

-If you run the docker in the GCP you can access the web-app and keyrock in:
+If you run the docker in the GCP (VM Ubuntu 20.04) you can access the web-app and keyrock in:

 - http://EXTERNAL-IP/:80